 The Three Placements to Read First

 A full birth chart has dozens of data points.
-New readers often feel overwhelmed.
-Start with three.
+New readers often feel overwhelmed because every placement seems important at once.
+Start with three, and read each one as a lived pattern instead of a label.

 Sun Sign.
 The sign the Sun occupied at your birth.
 Your Sun sign represents your core identity, creative drive, and the direction of your development across a lifetime.
-It is what most people mean when they ask “what sign are you?”
+In self-image, it often shows what you want to become good at being.
+In work, it can describe the kind of contribution that makes you feel more like yourself.
 For a thorough look at what the Sun represents astrologically, see The Sun in Astrology.

 Moon Sign.
 The sign the Moon occupied at your birth.
 The Moon moves approximately 13 degrees per day and passes through all 12 signs over the course of roughly 28 days, spending about 2.3 days in each sign.
 Your Moon sign describes your emotional nature, instinctive reactions, and what you need to feel safe and nurtured.
+In relationships, it often shows what you need before you can stop performing and relax.
 Once you know your Moon sign, explore your daily lunar weather by checking your sign’s horoscope at the end of this guide.

 Together, Sun + Moon + Rising give you a three-dimensional portrait that is far more precise than Sun sign alone.
 For a deeper exploration of how these three interact, see Sun, Moon, and Rising Sign: What They Mean Together.